Nambour

 Educational attainment in Nambour aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area's university qualification rate is 18.5%, significantly lower than Australia's average of 30.4%.
+The area's university qualification rate is 18.5%, significantly lower than the Australian average of 30.4%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 13.2%, followed by postgraduate qualifications (3.0%) and graduate diplomas (2.3%).
-Vocational credentials are prevalent, with 43.1% of residents aged 15+ holding them, including advanced diplomas (12.0%) and certificates (31.1%).
-Educational participation is high at 28.0%, with 10.0% in primary education, 8.4% in secondary education, and 3.9% pursuing tertiary education.
+Trade and technical skills are prevalent, with 43.1% of residents aged 15+ holding vocational credentials - advanced diplomas (12.0%) and certificates (31.1%).

-Educational participation is notably high, with 28.0% of residents currently enrolled in formal education.
+Educational participation is high, with 28.0% of residents currently enrolled in formal education.
 This includes 10.0% in primary education, 8.4% in secondary education, and 3.9% pursuing tertiary education.

 Frequently Asked Questions - Education